Smart Strategies for Buying and Selling Broken Jewelry

 Talk to a Professional

-If you’re considering whether to sell a piece of damaged jewelry, you should reach out to your trusted family jeweler to discuss your options before you make any decisions.
-They can help you with the appraisal of the piece, and also discuss the costs to repair or re-purpose it, and may potentially be willing to buy it from you directly, saving you quite a bit of the legwork involved with your other options.
+If you’re considering selling a piece of damaged jewelry, you should reach out to your trusted family jeweler to discuss your options before making any decisions.
+They can help you with the appraisal of the piece and also discuss the costs to repair or re-purpose it, and may potentially be willing to buy it from you directly, saving you quite a bit of the legwork involved with your other options.

 For jewelry repair and custom jewelry design in San Francisco, you’re always welcome to stop by our Union Street showroom.
 Whether you’ve been our customer for decades or haven’t yet visited our shop, a member of our friendly staff will be happy to offer you their professional opinion and help you understand all your options.
 Call or stop by today and let us make selling or re-purposing your broken jewelry easy for you.